 The pouch of acorns should then be taken and buried outside under a few inches of earth.
-Over the coming months they should grow and will be a powerful constant reminder to keep the intention that you cast, and will encourage you to revisit and periodically review what it was you desired to happen.
+Over the coming months, they will grow and be a powerful constant reminder to keep the intention that you cast, encouraging you to revisit and periodically review what it was you desired to happen.